Nightstar (train): Generator van

 The Class 37/6 locomotives do not have ETS generating capability so could not provide the power required by the on-board services of the Nightstar trains.
 To produce the ETS there would have been a generator van, containing two 350 kVA Cummins diesel engines, marshalled between the two Class 37/6 locomotives.
 Five were converted from redundant British Rail Mark 3 sleeper coaches.
 The conversion involved a full overhaul, the removal of the interior and the fitment of the generators in a fire-proof acoustic housing.
 Fuel tanks were also installed in place of the sleeper's water tanks, and through cabling and piping fitted for locomotive control.
 Whilst initially still classed as coaching stock after conversion, this was later changed and they were classed as Class 96/3 locomotives.

 In July 2009, 96372/3/4/5 were moved to Wolverton Works where they donated their bogies for Direct Rail Services to use on its charter fleet.
 Subsequently, they all then moved to Long Marston for further secure storage.
 In January 2011 96374 was purchased by Wabtec and moved to Doncaster Works where modifications were made to allow it to provide ETS for the Mk4 refurbishment program.

 In January 2016 96371 was sent to UK Rail Leasing, Leicester for trial conversion to a stock heating/testing van.
 It was sold to Eastern Rail Services in March 2019 and moved to Polmadie TRSMD in 2020 for use a carriage heater with the Caledonian Sleeper.

 In August 2020, Eastern Rail Services purchased 96374 from Wabtec which had been stored at Doncaster Works.
 It has since been relocated to Great Yarmouth for use as a carriage heater for their Mk2 and Mk3 fleets and was repainted into Intercity livery.

 In December 2021, Eastern Rail Services purchased the three remaining Generator Vans from Motorail, with 96372 moving to Great Yarmouth.

 In November 2022, 96371 was transported to Inverness to be used as a carriage heater for Caledonian Sleeper.

-In June 2025, 96371 was repainted into a Railway 200 livery to act as a generator for the exhibition train "Inspiration" since the class 66s that would hall it could not provide coach power.
+In June 2025, 96371 was repainted into a Railway 200 livery to act as a generator for the exhibition train "Inspiration" since the class 66s that would haul it could not provide coach power.